6112/cursesjs/README.md

-# js-curses
+# curses.js

-`js-curses` is an attempt at porting the `ncurses` library to the web browser.
+`curses.js` is an attempt at porting the `ncurses` library to the web browser.
 `ncurses` is a library that allows a terminal application to make use of some "visual" settings: color, text alignment on screen, more interactive user input, etc. Examples of applications that use `ncurses` are Emacs and Vim.